rbouckaert/CorrelatedTrait/doc/tutorial/README.md

 # Practical: Correlated Evolution

 We will set up an analysis in BEAUti using a fixed tree partition.
 We add two traits: one for stratification of society and the other for having human sacrifice or not.
-We will be using the FixedTreeAnalysis and TreeSetAnalysis packages.
+We will be using the FixedTreeAnalysis and CorrelateTrait packages.
 For post-processing, we will use the Babel package.

 > * Start BEAUti
 > * Click to the `File => Manage packages` menu item.
 > * Select `FixedTreeAnalysis` in the list of packages and the click `Install` button.
-> * Select `TreeSetAnalysis` and the click `Install` button.
-> * Select `Babel` and the click `Install` button.
+> * Select `CorrelateTrait` and the click `Install` button (this installs the BEASTLabs, BEAST-classic and Babel packages as well if not already installed).
 > * Close BEAUti -- it needs to restart to pick up the new packages.